datanav/docs/getting-started.rst

 If we need to connect to a system that is not supported out-of-the-box or do operations that are not supported we can create and run a custom microservice as a system, used with a JSON push sink.
 You can find open-source, community developed microservices at https://github.com/sesam-community.
 We can also expose data directly in an HTTP publisher endpoint as JSON, CSV or XML without any system, just using a sink.

-You will find documentation for the systems and sinks on the Developer Guide's :ref:`Service Configuration <configuration>` page.
+You will find documentation for the systems and sinks in the :ref:`Configuration Guide <configuration>`.

 .. _getting-started-labtime.3: